The big picture

 - Removing flammable plants and shrubs from windows, and from under or near decks.

-- Also checking that you have spark arrestors on your weed wacker, lawn mower, propane BBQ and all other appliances using solid or liquid fuel.
+- Checking that you have spark arrestors on your weed wacker, lawn mower, propane BBQ and all other appliances using solid or liquid fuel.

 Maintaining your yard is not just about saving your home.
 It’s also about saving neighborhoods.
 Every burning building is fuel for a fire, making it hotter and stronger.
 Making property more fire-resistant can minimize this effect.
 The more you clear space in high-risk fire zones, the better your chances of slowing a fire.